-In 1913, when it opened its doors to passengers, the 18-story, 500,000 square-foot Michigan Central Station was the tallest rail station in the world.
-But it was more then just a transportation hub; the station, with vaulted ceilings and marble floors, represented Detroit’s new-found industrial might and its soaring expectations for the future.
+In 1913, when it opened its doors to passengers, the 18-story, 500,000-square-foot Michigan Central Station was the tallest rail station in the world.
+But it was more than just a transportation hub; the station, with vaulted ceilings and marble floors, represented Detroit’s new-found industrial might and its soaring expectations for the future.

 In June 2018, Ford Motor Co. announced that it planned to restore the building to its past glory, turning it into a 21st-century technology hub that would bring innovation and jobs to the city that would, in turn, inspire Detroit’s economic revival.
 But the question remains: Can the restoration of Michigan Central Station transform a city burdened by high crime, massive unemployment and stubborn levels of poverty?

 The station once served as Detroit’s Ellis Island, greeting thousands of passengers every day eager to find new work and a new life.
 It was also the heart of Detroit’s industrial empire, pumping thousands of people through the arteries of the city’s thriving automobile industry.
 The year Central Station greeted its first riders, Ford turned out 200,000 cars a year.
 By 1920, 200 trains passed through Central Station every day and Ford was producing 1 million cars a year.